Yearfield/lorien/README.md

 - **EngineLongBow** for bulk import/export via a frozen 8-column header (D0..D6, Notes)
 - **Minimal API** (FastAPI): health, import, export, basic tree operations (roots/children GET, atomic PUT children)
 - **VM Builder (Flutter)**: single screen to author the tree stepwise (pick a root → edit its children → drill down)
+  - Import: In the left panel, choose Replace or Append, pick a CSV/XLSX in the LongBow 8-column header, and click Import.
+On success, roots refresh automatically.
+  - Breadcrumbs: Click any crumb to jump to that ancestor's children.
+  - Tap a child to drill into it and edit its children
+  - Delete a root via the trash icon; deletion is cascading

 ## Quick Start